Fire Prevention Fee

 How Much is the Fee?

 - The Board of Forestry and Fire Protection may adjust the fee annually.
 It is currently $152.33 per habitable structure located within the SRA.
 If the habitable structure is also within the boundaries of a local agency that provides fire protection services, the property owner will receive a $35.00 reduction for each habitable structure.

 - Approximately 98% of habitable structures in the SRA are covered by a local fire protection agency resulting in most bills amounting to $117.33 per habitable structure.

 Who Determines Who Pays the Fee?

 Each year, CAL FIRE provides the Board of Equalization (BOE) with a list of owners of habitable structures located in the SRA and the amount of fee(s) to be assessed on each structure.
 The BOE then issues the billings and collects the fees.

 The list includes the owners of record of habitable structures, such as single family homes, multi-dwelling structures (for example, apartment buildings), mobile homes, manufactured homes, and condominiums, etc., on July 1 of the fiscal year for which the fee is due.
 Habitable structures do NOT include commercial or industrial incidental buildings such as detached garages, barns, outdoor sanitation facilities and sheds.

 How Do I Appeal the Fee?

 If you believe you do not owe the fee, you may submit an appeal to CAL FIRE (known as a petition for redetermination) after you receive the bill from BOE.

-- The appeal must be submitted within 30 days from the date printed on the bill to be considered timely.
+- The appeal must be submitted within 30 days from the date shown on your printed bill to be considered timely.

 - The appeal (Fire Prevention Fee Petition for Redetermination) must be in writing and describe the specific grounds upon which you are basing the appeal.
 The form and mailing instructions can be found at the Fire Prevention Fee Website